-

 The procedure for an action for injunctive measures is quite similar to a general cease and desist action under Belgian law.

 Specific procedural rules apply to a representative action for collective redress though.
-The four phases of the procedure are (i) the admissibility phase, (ii) the mandatory negotiation phase, (iii) the litigation phase on the merits and (iv) the distribution and enforcement phase.
+The four phases of such procedure are (i) the admissibility phase, (ii) the mandatory negotiation phase, (iii) the litigation phase on the merits and (iv) the distribution and enforcement phase (see question 18).

 -